thekarampuri/BookMyTurf/README.md

 # 🏟️ Turf Booking and Management System

-A modern web-based **Turf Booking and Management System** that enables users to easily search, book, and manage sports turf reservations while providing administrators with a powerful dashboard to manage bookings, turfs, users, and payments.
+A modern web-based **Turf Booking and Management System** that enables users to easily search, book, and manage sports turf reservations while providing administrators with a powerful dashboard to manage bookings, turfs, users, payments and admin dashboard.

 ---